SwanHub/Inscrutable/README.md

 - player is initially given a sequence of numbers 1 - 9

-- cpu scrambles the board using a random selection of the four transformations available to the user.
+- cpu scrambles the board using four randomized transformations.
-    (this ensures that the user can win.)

 - The player then has 4 moves to rearrange the pieces correctly.